Chipdeals/Momo-Api/README.md

 where the three ``X`` represent the country phone préfix (``229`` | ``237`` for example), and the ``O`` are the phone number in the country.
 The number of `O` can change with the country but the prefix should be 3.

 ### - ``currency`` parameter
-You specify the currenct of a transaction with the method `currency(currency: string)`
+You specify the currency of a transaction with the parammeter `currency: string`

 The currency should be a string of 3 character.